cosmos/cosmos-sdk/docs/architecture/adr-007-specialization-groups.md

 ## Decision

-A specialization group can be broadly broken down into the following functions:
+A specialization group can be broadly broken down into the following functions (herein containing examples):
  - Membership Admittance
-   - via governance
-   - via special appointment
  - Membership Acceptance
  - Membership Revocation
    - (probably) Without Penalty